ranjodh-kaur/PPS-e-books/Expressions.md

 |>>|	Binary Right Shift Operator.
 The left operands value is moved right by the number of bits specified by the right operand.	|A >> 2 = 15 i.e., 0000 1111|

 **Assignment Operators**

+An assignment operator is used for assigning a value to a variable.
+The most common assignment operator is =

 The following table lists the assignment operators supported by the C language −

 Show Examples